dotnet/docs-maui/docs/fundamentals/accessibility.md

 > [!IMPORTANT]
 > Using the `AutomationProperties` attached properties may impact UI Test execution on Android.
 The `AutomationId`, `AutomationProperties.Name` and `AutomationProperties.HelpText` properties will both set the native `ContentDescription` property, with the `AutomationProperties.Name` and `AutomationProperties.HelpText` property values taking precedence over the `AutomationId` value (if both `AutomationProperties.Name` and `AutomationProperties.HelpText` are set, the values will be concatenated).
 This means that any tests looking for `AutomationId` will fail if `AutomationProperties.Name` or `AutomationProperties.HelpText` are also set on the element.
 In this scenario, UI Tests should be altered to look for the value of `AutomationProperties.Name` or `AutomationProperties.HelpText`, or a concatenation of both.

-Screen readers also read different accessibility values.
-In the sample application:

-- VoiceOver will read the `Placeholder` value of the `Entry`, followed by instructions for using the control.
-- TalkBack will read the `Placeholder` value of the `Entry`, followed by the `AutomationProperties.HelpText` value, followed by instructions for using the control.
-- Narrator will read the `AutomationProperties.LabeledBy` value of the `Entry`, followed by instructions on using the control.

-In addition, Narrator will prioritize `AutomationProperties.Name`, `AutomationProperties.LabeledBy`, and then `AutomationProperties.HelpText`.
+Different screen readers read different accessibility values.
+For example, on Windows, Narrator will prioritize `AutomationProperties.Name`, `AutomationProperties.LabeledBy`, and then `AutomationProperties.HelpText`.
 On Android, TalkBack may combine the `AutomationProperties.Name` and `AutomationProperties.HelpText` values.
 Therefore, it's recommended that thorough accessibility testing is carried out on each platform to ensure an optimal experience.

-## ExcludedWithChildren
+### ExcludedWithChildren

 The `AutomationProperties.ExcludeWithChildren` attached property, of type `bool?`, determines if an element and its children should be excluded from the accessibility tree.
-This enables scenarios such as displaying an `AbsoluteLayout` over another layout such as a `StackLayout`, with the `StackLayout` being excluded from the accessibility tree because it's not currently visible.
+This enables scenarios such as displaying an `AbsoluteLayout` over another layout such as a `StackLayout`, with the `StackLayout` being excluded from the accessibility tree when it's not visible.
 It can be used from XAML as follows:

 ```xaml
 <StackLayout AutomationProperties.ExcludedWithChildren="true">